wintrover/blog/about.md

 ### Contact & Collaboration

 If you'd like to discuss AI services, LLM applications, or collaborate on related projects, feel free to reach out via email.

+For more detailed information about my background and experience, please check out my resume at [wintrover.github.io](https://wintrover.github.io).